falon/wildfire-milter/INSTALL.md

 See at the other config options in *milter.conf* to arrange the configuration as you like.

 Maybe you should install some helper archive programs.
 So patool can work as expected with all archive formats.
 See at patool documentation.

+# Open Issue
+WildFire Milter eat a lot of memory.
+In a production environment with about 600 mails/300s we can arrive at 3.5GB of RSS.
+In systemd we limit the memory to 3GB.
+Above this limit the system starts to swap.
+You can change this parameter in `wildfire-milter.service` systemd file:

+	[Service]
+	...
+	MemoryLimit=3G